quantumphysicist/Ford-GoBike-Trip-Data-Analysis/readme.md

 Comparing weekends and weekdays, I also illustrate the distribution of the rider ages of males/females (box plots), and the ride duration times (violin plots).

-I thought that, to finish the presentation, it would be interesting to show some of the other differences between the weekdays and the weekends so that it is clear how much more information can be extracted from a simple dataset.
+To finish the presentation I thought that it would be interesting to show some of the other differences between the weekdays and the weekends so that it is clear how much more information can be extracted from a simple dataset.
 However, feedback from an audience member suggested that this was needlessly confusing, so I removed this section.
 Following feedback, I also increased the plot and font sizes to make the slides easier to read during a presentation (especially important for projected text).

 &nbsp;

 ----------------------------

 N.B.
-The original instructions provided by udacity for creating a slideshow no longer work.
+The original instructions provided by Udacity for creating a slideshow no longer work.
 The following should be used instead:
 ```
 jupyter nbconvert slidedeck.ipynb --to slides --no-prompt --TemplateExporter.exclude_input=True --ServePostProcessor.port=8001 --post serve